-Shirts - Students in PreK - 8 wear short sleeved, button front, white knit-polo shirts with collars.
-Students in grades PreK - 8 may also wear the Dennis Uniform forest green or navy blue polo shirt; no other brand of polo shirt in forest green or navy blue is allowed.
+Shirts - Students in PreK through 8th grade wear short sleeved, button front, white knit-polo shirts with collars.
+Students in PreK through 8th grade may also wear forest green, light blue or navy blue polo shirts.
 All shirts must be tucked into the waistband.
-(NO LOGOS or crests permitted.)
+No logos or crests permitted on the uniform shirts.

-Shoes - Students must wear casual or tennis shoes.
+Shoes - Students must wear casual or tennis shoes/sneakers.
 They should be colors that coordinate with the uniform: black, white, blue, navy blue, brown, gray, or dark green.
-No print, plaid or bright neon colors.
+No bright neon colors.
 Plain matching white laces are acceptable and all shoes must be tied for safety purposes.
-Velcro laces are acceptable for PreK -- 3rd grade students.
-No sandals, slip-ons or slippery-soled party shoes.
-No flip flops.
-Please avoid shoes with thick black soles as they mark up the floors.
-(Also applies to any Non-Uniform days.)
+Velcro laces are acceptable for students in PreK through 3rd grade.
+No sandals, slip-ons, slippery-soled party shoes, flip flops or light-up shoes.
+Please avoid shoes with thick black soles as they mark up the floors; this also applies to any Non-Uniform days.
 No boots of any kind are allowed to be worn with the uniform.